Reese, LSU women push past Miami 54-42 to reach Final Four

 It was a disappointing conclusion to an incredible run for Miami, and the school fell short of making history twice in one day.

-The men’s and women’s teams were each playing Sunday to reach the program’s first Final Four.
+The men’s and women’s teams were each playing Sunday to reach the programs’ first Final Four.
 The men pulled it off, beating Texas in Kansas City, Missouri.
 That game went final during the first quarter of the women’s game — drawing cheers when the final play was shown on the arena scoreboards.

-Miami battled, but couldn’t complete the double.
+Miami battled but couldn’t complete the double.

+“I mean, it hurts because we competed, we gave it our all,” Harden said.
+“We took the program somewhere it’s never been.”

 Follow Aaron Beard on Twitter at https://twitter.com/aaronbeardap